SOHAIL-Max56/ReactJS/README.md

-# Me at react beginner
+# Me as a react beginner